kmcaleer/cosc_310_Individual/README.md

 7. We also generated reports for specific queries which we can send to vendors if need be

 # WHAT I (Kira) CHANGED/ADDED FOR MY INDIVIDUAL PROJECT
 1. I added pop-up alerts for low inventory, upon adding/modifying a product of enough inventory to hit the low inventory threshold.
+(Add.java and removeQuant.java)
+2. I fixed the addUser function to store the users' emails and passwords in the correct spots.
+3. I added a 4th menu to the GUI and reorganized and cleaned up the menu options.
+3. I used Barbeque 1.5 API to add the option to create UPC barcodes (11 digits long) for products. (createBarcode.java)
+4. I then modified the Product class and the product table to store the barcodes after converting them as a BLOB.

 # Setting up the database